-Fewer than 300 people live on skinny, 2½-mi-long Man-O-War Cay, many of them descendants of early Loyalist settlers who started the tradition of handcrafting boats more than two centuries ago.
+Fewer than 300 people live on skinny, 2½-mile-long Man-O-War Cay, many of them descendants of early Loyalist settlers who started the tradition of handcrafting boats more than two centuries ago.
 These residents remain proud of their heritage and continue to build their famous fiberglass boats today.
 The island is secluded, and the old-fashioned, family-oriented roots show in the local policy toward liquor: it isn't sold anywhere on the island.
 (But most folks won't mind if you bring your own.)
-Three churches, a one-room schoolhouse, several shops, grocery stores, and restaurants that cater largely to visitors round out the tiny island's offerings.
+Three churches, a one-room schoolhouse, several boutique shops, small grocery stores, and just one restaurant round out the tiny island's offerings.

 Man-O-War Cay at a Glance

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013